qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 mi_first_instance` builds the first instance of every multiple-inheritance type in the sample binding from eight threads at once, and TSan reports two to six races in `Sbk_MDerived*_mi_init` with the bit cleared and none with it set.
-That is weaker than a counterproof, and it is what the shape of the defect allows.
+That is weaker than a counter-proof, and it is what the shape of the defect allows.
 The developer documentation has the numbers.

 ### hierarchy-snapshot - a guard, and why it is only that

-`addClassInheritance()` mutated the class graph with no lock while `findDerivedType()` and `dumpTypeGraph()` were walking it.
-The repair: edges are published as an immutable snapshot, a reader takes the snapshot under a short lock and walks it with none held, because the traversal creates types through `Module::get()` and calls generated discovery functions in the middle of itself.
+The class graph is walked while modules add edges to it; the snapshot is what the notes describe under "The class hierarchy publishes snapshots".

-The test parks a traversal with one iterator alive - the failpoint `hierarchy-mid-traversal` - and imports fourteen modules under it, each of which publishes hundreds of edges.
-That makes the race deterministic rather than a matter of scheduling.
+The test parks a traversal with one iterator alive - the failpoint `hierarchy-mid-traversal` - and imports fourteen modules under it, each publishing hundreds of edges, which makes the race deterministic rather than a matter of scheduling.
+Edges come from module init and nothing else, so a run that imports none watches an idle map and passes either way; the shiboken test bindings are on the list because a Core subset with `--build-tests`, which is what the sanitizer trees are, has nothing else to import.

 It still cannot fail.
-Measured both ways: with the snapshot taken away the same test passes four runs out of five and segfaults on the fifth, and with the iterator parked it passes every time - libc++ keeps `unordered_map` nodes alive across a rehash and relinks them, so the iteration survives an invalidation that is undefined behaviour all the same.
-A one-in-five crash is not a counterproof, and this file does not pretend otherwise: there is no `proof-hierarchy`.
+With the snapshot taken away the same test passes four runs out of five and segfaults on the fifth, because libc++ keeps `unordered_map` nodes alive across a rehash and relinks them, so the iteration survives an invalidation that is undefined behaviour all the same.

-**TSan reports nothing here.** On the sanitizer tree, this test - the traversal parked with a live iterator while four modules enter their edges - reports nothing.
-That is what stands in for the counterproof this test cannot be.
+A one-in-five crash is not a counter-proof, and there is no `proof-hierarchy`.

-Two things had to be fixed before the run said anything at all.
-Edges are added by module init and by nothing else, so a run that imports no module watches an idle map and passes either way; the list therefore includes the shiboken test bindings, which a Core subset - what the sanitizer trees are - does have.
-And the result line used to count the length of the wish list rather than the imports that went through, which read as fourteen module inits where there had been four.
+What stands in for it is TSan: on the sanitizer tree, where four of the fourteen modules import, this test reports nothing.

 ### type-mutation